pauldb89/OxLM/README.md

 #### Dependecies

-We use [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) to speed up vector and matrix operations.
-Set up `$EIGEN3` to point to the directory where Eigen is installed.

 To use our models with [cdec](http://www.cdec-decoder.org/), you must first set `$CDEC` to point to the `cdec` repository.

 #### Installation